phayes/ecies-ed25519/README.md

 ECIES on Twisted Edwards Curve25519 using AES-GCM.

+ECIES can be used to encrypt data using a public key such that it can only be decrypted by the holder of the corresponding private key.

 It uses the excellent [ed25519-dalek](https://github.com/dalek-cryptography/ed25519-dalek) library for ECC operations, and provides two different backends for HKDF/AEAD/AES-GCM operations.